Goals for WRIT 1133: Writing and Research

 - Demonstrate practical knowledge of academic research traditions (for example, text-based/interpretive; measurement-based/empirical; and observational/qualitative) through effectively writing in at least two of those traditions.

-- Demonstrate practical understanding of appropriate rhetorical choices in writing for specific academic audiences and specific popular, civic, or professional audiences, through both analysis and performance.
+- Demonstrate practical understanding of appropriate rhetorical choices in writing for specific academic audiences or disciplines and specific popular, civic, or professional audiences, through both analysis and performance.

 - Demonstrate proficiency in finding, evaluating, synthesizing, critiquing, and documenting published sources appropriate to given rhetorical situations.